-Physiotherapy uses physical techniques to improve your movement, reduce your pain and stiffness, speed up your healing process and increase your quality of life.
+Physiotherapy uses physical techniques to improve movement, reduce pain and stiffness, speed up the healing process and increase quality of life.

 All physiotherapists must be registered with the Australian Health Practitioner Registration Agency (AHPRA).
 They must be qualified, have insurance and be continuing their education.